dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + "The safest road to hell is the gradual one - the gentle slope, soft underfoot, without sudden turnings, without milestones, without signposts." - C. S. Lewis

++ "No amount of security is worth the suffering of a mediocre life chained to a routine that has killed your dreams." - Maya Mendoza

 + "Success isn't a result of spontaneous combustion.
 You must set yourself on fire." - Arnold H. Glasow

 + “Don’t counter your instincts with your intelligence”